-Creating a favicon
+Creation of a favicon

-Before we think about how to set up an icon on a site, we will need one.
-So go to an image editor.
+Before thinking about how to put an icon on a site, we're going to need one.
+So let's go to an image editor.
 In my case, it will be Photoshop.
-The largest favicon format is the one for android which is 192 x 192 px.
-This is the size we will use when creating the icon.
-Finally, the format to use is the PNG in order to benefit from transparency.
+The biggest favicon format is the one for android which is 192 x 192 px.
+So that's the size we're going to use when we create the icon.
+Finally, the format to use is PNG in order to take advantage of the transparency.
 It is also the format that offers the best compatibility.

-Adding a favicon to WordPress
+Add a favicon to WordPress

 The generator I use in this article is: http: //www.favicon-generator.org

-Once on the site, we need to upload our previously created icon by clicking on " Choose a file " then clicking on " Create Favicon " while keeping the default options.
-Once done, a new page appears, proposing us to download the generated files and giving us a code to use to integrate our icons.
+Once on the site, we need to upload our previously created icon by clicking on " Choose a file " and then clicking on " Create Favicon ", keeping the default options.
+Once done, a new page appears, offering us to download the generated files and giving us a code to use to integrate our icons.

 Download the archive by clicking on " Download the generated favicon".
-After extraction, we obtain 27 files, including 24 images in PNG format, one in ICO format and 2 other files (manifest.json and browserconfig.xml).
-At this point, we have all the files we need.
+After extraction, we get 27 files, including 24 images in PNG format, one in ICO format and 2 other files (manifest.json and browserconfig.xml).
+At this stage, we have all the files we need.

 </head> where we will add the following code: